 For phase transformations that occur during cooling from an elevated temperature, the outer portion of the metal cools first and undergoes the phase transformation before the metal’s interior.
 As the interior of the metal cools the volume difference between the initial and final phases will cause the interior metal to change volume.
 However, the volume change of the metal interior will be constrained by the cooler outer layer of metal that already transformed.
-As a result, residual stresses will appear within the exterior portion of metal and the interior portion of metal.
+As a result, residual pressures will appear within the interior and exterior portions of metal.

 Controlling residual stress

-Mechanical treatment, stress relief heat treatment, control of heat treating processes, and alloy selection are used to control the type and magnitude of residual stress in a component.
+One may use mechanical treatment, stress relief heat treatment, control of heat treating processes, and alloy selection to control the type and magnitude of residual stress in a component.

 Metal yield strength decreases as its temperature increases.
-So, metals can be heated to temperatures that allow some or all the elastic stresses to be relieved.
-At the elevated temperature the metal’s yield strength is less than some or all the residual stress and the metal undergoes microscopic plastic deformation, releasing at least a portion of the residual stress.
+So, you may heat metals to temperatures that relieve some or all the elastic pressures.
+At the elevated temperature the metal’s yield strength is less than some or all the residual stress and the metal undergoes microscopic plastic deformation.
+Thus, releasing at least a portion of the residual pressure.

-From a component processing perspective, residual stresses can be minimized by using reduced cooling rates to reduce temperature variations throughout a component and allow for phase transformations to occur more uniformly throughout a component’s cross-section.
-Also, alloys can be selected that alloy for slower cooling rates to be used during heat treating, while still getting the desired phase transformations to occur.
+From a component processing perspective, one may minimize residual stresses.
+One approach is by using reduced cooling rates to reduce temperature variations throughout a component.
+Thus, allowing for phase transformations to occur more uniformly throughout a component’s cross-section.
+Also, select alloys that permit a slower cooling rate during heat treating.
+And, still getting the desired phase transformations to occur.
 For example, for carbon steel components through hardened using the quench and temper process, low-alloy carbon steels enable the use of slower cooling rates compared to plain carbon steels.Ask a question or send along a comment.
 Please login to view and use the contact form.